-Ryan Jones, Junior Sales & Marketing Associate at ACI Inspired Workspaces, says: “one of my best tips for before you even start choosing a site is to ensure you have a great office fit-out provider in place.
-Some of the best office fit-out companies will also offer free space planning and office relocation services, allowing you to choose the best office for your needs even before you start laying out large amounts of money to buy an office building.
+Ryan Jones, Junior Sales & Marketing Associate at ACI Inspired Workspaces, adds: “one of my best tips for before you even start choosing a site is to ensure you have a great office fit-out provider in place.
+Some of the best office fit-out companies will also offer free space planning and office relocation services, allowing you to choose the best office for your needs even before you start laying out large amounts of money to buy an office building.”

 12 – 6 months before the move

 When you have chosen the location of your new office, identifying the biggest challenges you will face due to the move is the next step.
 If you can reduce the complexity of the office move, you reduce the chance of things going wrong.
-For example
+For example:

 - If you have legacy onsite servers, can they be virtualized well ahead of the move date?